I am writing to you from a hotel room where I have stayed for two nights, typing away, soaking in the tub and eating cheese.

 BLOCKING TIME OUT FOR YOU

 When you have this time booked away – whether it is an hour a week, or a night away every 6 months, or whatever – your mental state will be so much more relaxed.
-You can let the to-dos pile up on a list without the mental burden that you aren’t working on them.
-You get to show up and have fun with whatever is happening in your day because you know that time is coming for you to do what YOU need to do.
+Because you know there will be time to do your errands: you can let the to-dos pile up on a list without the mental burden that you aren’t working on them.
+Because you know there will be time to be indulgent with your own needs and wants.
+Having time blocked off for you allows you to show up and have fun with whatever is happening in your day because you know that time is coming for you to do what YOU need to do.

 PLANNING THE RETREAT